ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Fundamental Radiation Transfer Theory
 -------------------------------------

-[10]_The first interaction of the land surface with the properties of vegetation concerns the partitioning of energy into that which is absorbed by vegetation, reflected back into the atmosphere, and absorbed by the ground surface.
+The first interaction of the land surface with the properties of vegetation concerns the partitioning of energy into that which is absorbed by vegetation, reflected back into the atmosphere, and absorbed by the ground surface.
 Older versions of the CLM have utilized a